THE MISSISSIPPI REAL ESTATE LAW AND PRACTICE SECTION OF THE 2020 CHAMBERS USA REGIONAL REAL ESTATE GUIDE WAS ORIGINALLY PUBLISHED HERE.

-The 2017 Federal Tax Cuts and Jobs Act was generally considered to be favorable to commercial real estate investment and ownership.
-The Act added certain deductions for income from pass-through entities, increased the ability to currently expense certain items and retained 1031 exchanges for real property.
-Many investors are looking at transactions within the newly created Opportunity Zones.
+The 2017 Federal Tax Cuts and Jobs Act continues to contribute to a favorable environment for commercial real estate investment and ownership.
+The Act added certain deductions for income from pass-through entities, increased the ability to currently expense certain items, and retained 1,031 exchanges for real property.
 A number of Opportunity Zone funds have been created, so there should be capital available in the near term for projects that meet Opportunity Zone guidelines.

 2. Sale and Purchase

 2.1 Ownership Structures

 Any legal business entity may own land in Mississippi, including corporations, partnerships and limited liability companies (LLCs).
 However, most of the transactions in recent years have utilized LLCs.
 An LLC provides the limited liability of a corporation or limited partner in a limited partnership, but allows the members tremendous freedom to structure transactions with varying tax and cash distributions scenarios.

 The Revised Mississippi Limited Liability Company Act provides a modern and flexible framework that generally follows many of the provisions of Delaware LLC laws, and there have not been any recent changes in common ownership strategy.